-A desk review to assess the risk to livestock systems (pigs and ruminants) from mycotoxins was conducted by a group of researchers and veterinarians with experience of mycotoxins, cereal crops/agronomy and livestock.
-Information was collected from many sources - published scientific literature and grey literature/trade journals.
-Direct information of mycotoxin issues and other anecdotal evidence was collected from farmers and industrial sources by surveys.
+A desk review to assess the risk to livestock systems (pigs and ruminants) from mycotoxins was conducted by a group of researchers and veterinarians with experience of mycotoxins, cereal crops/agronomy and livestock (veterinary and husbandry).
+The four institutes in the consortium were: RAFT Solutions Ltd., Harper Adams University, Queens University Belfast and Fera.
+Information was collected from many sources including published scientific literature, and grey literature/trade journals.
+Direct information of mycotoxin issues and other anecdotal evidence was collected from farmers and industrial sources by surveys to ensure all possible information sources were captured.